tmastersmart/pi-talk/README.md

 copy opt/vc directory from os 10 9 or 7 and create a opt/vc directory  see this page its for zero. http://dev1galaxy.org/viewtopic.php?id=2967    I just copied the directory

-for older pi os just follow instructions under here
+for older pi Raspbian Linux 10 under just follow instructions under here
 ===================================================================================================